Painting the floor: Here's how!

 Which colour can I use?

-The strongest varnish qualities such as our MissPompadour Eggshell Varnish are best suited.
-Although it is not explicitly a floor paint, you can still use it to paint your floor surfaces in a stable and durable way.
+The strong varnish qualities such as our Easy Eggshell are the most suitable!
+Although this is not explicitly a floor varnish, you can still use it to give your floor surfaces a stable and durable finish.

 Do I need to prime the floor?